-Registrant's telephone number, including area code: (650) 822-5600

-Trading symbol

-Common Stock, \$0.001 par value KZR The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: No one Indicate by check mark if the Registrant is a well-known seas soned issuer, as defined in Rule 405 of the Securities A ct.
-Yes □ No ⊠ Indicate by check mark if the Registrant is not required to file e reports pursuant to Section 13 or 15(d) of the Act.
-Ye s □ No ⊠ Indicate by check mark whether the Registrant: (1) has filed such shorter period that the Registrant was required to file su 1 1 f the Securities Exchange Act of 1934 during the preceding 12 mont tirements for the past 90 days.
-Yes \boxtimes No \square hs (or for Indicate by check mark whether the Registrant has submitted during the preceding 12 months (or for such shorter period th be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of the S \boxtimes No \square ıis chapter) Indicate by check mark whether the registrant is a large accel definitions of "large accelerated filer," "accelerated filer," "si , smaller reporting company, or an emerging growth company.
-See t pany" in Rule 12b-2 of the Exchange Act. he Large accelerated filer Accelerated filer Non-accelerated filer $\ igsim$ Smaller reporting company X Emerging growth company
+Delaware 47-3366145 (State or other jurisdiction of incorporation or organization) 4000 Shoreline Court, Suite 300 (I.R.S.
+Employer Identification No.) South San Francisco, CA (Address of principal executive offices) 94080 (Zip Code) Registrant's telephor ne number, including area co de: (650) 822-5600 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol Name of each exchange on which reg gistered Common Stock, \$0.001 par value KZR The Nasdaq Stock Market LLC) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Se ecurities Act.
+Yes □ No ⊠ Indicate by check mark if the Registrant is not required to file repo rts pursuant to Section 13 or 15(d) of the ne Act.
+Yes □ No ⊠ Indicate by check mark whether the Registrant: (1) has filed all reppreceding 12 months (or for such shorter period that the Registrant days.
+Yes \boxtimes No \square Indicate by check mark whether the Registrant has submitted electr (§232.405 of this chapter) during the preceding 12 months (or for s 3 3 1 gulation S-T Indicate by check mark whether the registrant is a large accelerated company.
+See the definitions of "large accelerated filer," "accelera Exchange Act.
+Large accelerated filer Accelerated filer П

+Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ⊠
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.